Note on the physical basis of spatially resolved thermodynamic functions: Spatial decompositions in the literature

-While not based directly on eq.~(\ref{eq:solvation}), it is nevertheless instructive to investigate to what extent the spatially resolved hydration entropy, computed by first-order grid inhomogeneous solvation theory (GIST) in Ref.~\onlinecite{nguyen12}, satisfies eq.~(\ref{eq:def}).
-In the present notation (Boltzmann constant set to unity), the first-order local GIST solvation entropy density is written,\footnote{Only the translational contribution is considered.}
+While not based directly on eq.~(\ref{eq:solvation}), it is nevertheless instructive to investigate to what extent the spatially resolved solvation entropy, computed by first-order grid inhomogeneous solvation theory (GIST) in Ref.~\onlinecite{nguyen12}, satisfies eq.~(\ref{eq:def}).
+Note that GIST provides equations for the change of entropy in the solvation process, whereas GCT provides equations for the absolute entropy.
+This difference is immaterial to our arguments, since the pure solvent entropy is a spatial constant in any case.

+In the present notation, the first-order local GIST solvation entropy density is written \footnote{Only the translational contribution is considered.},

-where $\rho_\infty$ is the bulk density, and so ($V$ implicitly depends on $N_i$ due to the condition of constant pressure)
+where $\rho_\infty$ is the bulk density, and so ($v$ implicitly depends on $N_i$ due to the condition of constant pressure)